 Access statement and facilities

-Access to Greenacres
+Access at Greenacres

 We are very keen to encourage less able visitors to Greenacres.
 The ground floor to The Barn is on one level, and can be accessed through the french doors of the ground floor bedroom.
 The kitchen and dining room is on the same level, as is the bathroom and toilet.
 Unfortunately the boot room and snug are on the lower ground level, and must be accessed through the side door.

 We are delighted to welcome not more than 2 well-behaved dogs to the Barn, and we can provide a dog bed if desired.
 Because there is often stock close by, they must be on leads when necessary.
 For your information we also have a dog (who is very well-behaved and good with other dogs on the whole, and there are 3 cats here too.
+We are sorry that dogs are not permitted in either the Parlour or Rosebud.

 Broadband and mobile reception